-Be willing to learn more about their perspective before being rigid with your own ideas.
+Bring curiosity and openness to your conversation and be willing to learn more about their perspective before being rigid with your own ideas.
 Find out what matters most to them.
 Ask, “What’s your greatest concern?” or “What’s the most important priority or outcome for you?”

 5. Be direct but non-threatening

 Don’t leave the other person guessing by engaging in lengthy small talk before addressing the real issue.
-Get to the point and then stick to the facts.
+Get to the point and stick to the facts.
 Avoid being emotional and choose words that are non-threatening.
 Don’t bring up issues from the past and avoid saying anything that is deeply hurtful.
 Words that are expressed in the heat of the moment can never be taken back.

-6. Use active listening and ask questions
+6. Listen well and ask helpful questions

-Avoid phrases such as, “Calm down” or “What you’re not hearing is…” and instead use language such as, “I understand” or “What I hear you saying is X. Is that right?”.
+Ask lots of questions to help you understand the other person’s perspective better.
+If the conversation gets heated, avoid phrases such as, “Calm down,” or “What you’re not hearing is…” and instead use language such as, “I understand,” or “What I hear you saying is X. Is that right?”.

-7. Don’t attribute emotions to others
+8. Stay calm and don’t attribute emotions to others

-8. Acknowledge your contribution
+9. Acknowledge your contribution

 Think about how you’ve contributed to the situation rather than simply apportioning blame.
 You might say, “We may have a misunderstanding because I haven’t been clear in my expectations.” or “I’ve been feeling stressed about this situation so I may not have handled it as well as I could have.”

 When we approach a difficult conversation, aware of our own shortcomings, it gives us the opportunity to put aside defensiveness.
-If you’re willing to be vulnerable, you might be surprised at how readily the other person can meet you in a similar frame of mind.
+If you’re willing to be vulnerable, you might be surprised at how readily the other person can meet you with a similar frame of mind.

-9. Check that you have your facts right
+10. Check that you have your facts right

 Rather than launching into an attack, make sure you’re clear about the facts.
 Approach sensitive and second-hand information thoughtfully.

-11. Be comfortable with silences
+12. Be comfortable with silences

-13. Be patient and agree to disagree
+14. Be patient and agree to disagree

-14. Be kind and be forgiving
+15. Be kind and be forgiving